2013–14 Rangers F.C. season

+This was their only season in the third tier, after winning promotion the previous season.

 Overview

 Rangers played a total of 48 competitive matches during the 2013–14 season.

-Rangers preceded their 2013-14 campaign with a tour of the north of Scotland, followed by a training camp in Germany.
+Rangers preceded their 2013–14 campaign with a tour of the north of Scotland, followed by a training camp in Germany.
 The club played two friendlies against continental opposition before returning to the United Kingdom to play English side Sheffield Wednesday at Hillsborough Stadium.
-Rangers concluded their pre-season campaign with a 1-1 draw against Newcastle United at Ibrox Stadium.
+Rangers concluded their pre-season campaign with a 1–1 draw against Newcastle United at Ibrox Stadium.
 The club began the season still under the year-long transfer embargo, meaning that several players signed during the summer could not be registered under the end of the window, although the club sought clarification on this after Heart of Midlothian received what appeared to be a lesser punishment for going into administration.
 Despite this the club confirmed several players on pre-contract agreements, many of which on lucrative contracts.
 Due to rules permitting trialists to play as amateurs in the league and Challenge Cup, several footballers made their Rangers debut during the month of August.
 The Scottish League One campaign began at Ibrox Stadium with a 4–1 win over Brechin City and the side embarked upon a run of fifteen straight wins in the league, claiming their twentieth successive win in all competitions by beating Ayr United on 7 December.
 It was not until Boxing Day that season that the club dropped a point in the league by drawing 1–1 at home to Stranraer, who scored a ninety-fourth-minute equaliser.
 The side claimed the League One title on 12 March at Ibrox Stadium by defeating Airdrieonians 3–0, thanks to a Lee McCulloch hat-trick, having won 26 of their 28 league matches without suffering defeat.
 Indeed, the side was to go through the rest of the campaign unbeaten, finishing the season with a draw away to Dunfermline Athletic, only their third in the league that season and matching a 115-year-old record from the Rangers side of 1898–99 season.
 Away from the league, the side did not fare well suffering defeat in the League Cup to Forfar Athletic at the beginning of the season, a drab Challenge Cup final loss against Raith Rovers and, despite a lively, committed performance, a Scottish Cup semi-final defeat by Dundee United.